 Los Angeles 15490 Ventura Boulevard, Suite 300 Sherman Oaks, CA 91403 Phone: (866) 981-4266 or (818) 981-4226 Fax: (818) 981-4278 Email: firstname.lastname@example.org Website: www.wzwlh.com

-Particular strength in royalties, patents, trademarks, copyrights, DMCA, toys, entertainment, oil & gas, malpractice, breach of contract, and consumer products.
-Former Chief Audit Officer at Beats Electronics, nine years as an accounting firm Partner including as a Big 4 Partner.
-Employee of Fortune 50 companies Occidental Petroleum, Unocal, and the Walt Disney Company.
-While with Ernst & Young, he led fraud and forensic investigations nationally for their internal audit practice.
+Leader in intellectual property, royalties, patents, trademarks, copyrights, DMCA, breach of contract, unjust enrichment, lost profits, & royalty audits.
+Industries include: toys, pharmaceuticals, software, medical devices, media & entertainment, energy, music, film, apparel & consumer products.
+Chief Audit Officer at Beats, Big 4 Partner, Fortune 50 companies Occidental Petroleum, Unocal, and Disney.
+While at Ernst & Young, led fraud and royalty auditing.
 Vice Chair (2016-2017) Board of Regents of the 80,000 member Association of Certified Fraud Examiners.
-Lead more than 1,500 financial investigations.
+Has lead more than 1,500 forensic accounting investigations.

 Royalty auditing is a niche service that has exploded in popularity over the last 20 years.
 The primary purpose of a royalty audit is to test whether a licensee has complied with a license agreement or statutory requirement.
 The royalty auditor is hired by an intellectual property owner (aka, licensor) or minerals owner to inspect the books and records of a licensee primarily to determine if usage-based monetary amounts have been paid as contractually required.
 In addition to monetary damage calculations, most royalty audits examine for breach of contract in a wide variety of areas, such as intellectual property protection, record keeping, distribution channels, and permitted usage.